Latest chapter of Keith Ellison and Mike Freeman's partnership could define their careers

 At the outset, theirs has been a union of necessity: Freeman leads the state’s biggest criminal prosecution unit and last year won the only murder conviction against a Minnesota police officer: Mohamed Noor, who fatally shot Justine Ruszczyk Damond in Minneapolis three years ago.

-Ellison, who has a deep history in civil rights activism, enjoys a trust from Minnesota’s African-American community that Freeman cannot claim.
+Ellison, who has a deep history in civil rights activism, enjoys a trust from Minnesota’s black community that Freeman cannot claim.

 “They both need each other and, quite frankly, I think that justice requires it in the context of their partnership and working this case together,” said Ramsey County Attorney John Choi, who was the first to charge a Minnesota officer in the death of a civilian when he unsuccessfully prosecuted former St. Anthony Police Officer Jeronimo Yanez in the 2016 killing of Philando Castile in Falcon Heights.